ST10485743/WEDE5020POE/README.md

 3. Added lightbox gallery.
 4. New javascript file added.
 5. Changed image container from a table to a info card.
-6.Changed the Hero Image into a brief introduction text.
+6. Changed the Hero Image into a brief introduction text.
-7.Added a logo in front of the naviagtion bar on each webpage.
+7. Added a logo in front of the naviagtion bar on each webpage.
-8.Error handling for forms validation
+8. Error handling for forms validation
-9.Added a message box on the enquires form and added a reset button next to the submit button in case the user makes a mistake.
+9. Added a message box on the enquires form and added a reset button next to the submit button in case the user makes a mistake.

 **Improvements and Refinements**
 1. Complete Revamp of the website to fit a more professional and modern image.